Work Days: Monday – Friday, typically full year

 1. Adheres to and follows:

-• All state child care licensing requirements including reporting child abuse, following child health and safety procedures, and obtaining, maintaining, posting, and
+• All state child care licensing requirements including reporting child abuse, following child health and safety procedures.

-• Provide every family the opportunity to participate in a Family Partnership Agreement.
-Documentation of efforts are added in ChildPlus as a family event and
+• Ensure every family is provided the opportunity to participate in a Family Partnership Agreement.
+Documentation of efforts are added in ChildPlus as a family event.

-• Assist families to identify individual and family strengths, including setting and meeting family goals.
-Family goals must be documented on a Goal Action Plan.
+1) Assist all families to identify individual and family strengths, including setting and meeting family goals.
+Family goals must be documented on a Goal Action Plan or Health Requirement form.

-• Involve, support, and welcome parents to be active participants at the center and in each classroom.
+• Support and welcome parents to be active participants at the centers and in each classroom.

 • Inform parents of all upcoming events, meetings, activities, community resources and parent involvement activities.